tsinis/app_icon_tools/README.md

 ## Releases

-You can find binaries for **Windows, Linux, macOS, Android, iOS and PWA** in [Releases](https://github.com/tsinis/app_icon_tools/releases) section of this GitHub repository.
+You can find binaries for **Windows, Linux, macOS, Android, iOS, and PWA** in the [Releases](https://github.com/tsinis/app_icon_tools/releases) section of this GitHub repository.

 ## More Info